Problems with fixpoints of polynomials of polynomials: Introduction

 The fundamental notion of a family of types $(A_i)_{i : I}$ can be interpreted in any category $\cC$ with finite limits.
 Under this interpretation, morphisms $A \to I$ are regarded as $I$-indexed families and taking a pullback along $f : J \to I$ corresponds to computing a reindexing $(A_{f(j)})_{j : J}$.
 The most natural category whose objects are families internal to $\cC$ is $\cC^\to$, which has commuting squares for morphisms.

 The codomain functor $\cod : \cC^\to \to \cC$ is then a Grothendieck fibration corresponding to the $\cC$-indexed category $(\slice{\cC}{I})_{I : \mathsf{Obj}(\cC)}$.
 This is the starting point of the rich theory of fibrations and semantics of type theory~\cite{jacobs01book}.
-That being said, another important notion of morphisms between families is the one induced by the fibrewise opposite $\cod^\op$ of the codomain fibration.
+That being said, another important notion of morphisms between families is the one induced by the fibrewise opposite of the codomain fibration\footnote{See~\cite[\S 1 \& 5]{streicherfibrations} for a formal definition; informally, this is one of the few constructions which is easier to define from the point of view of indexed categories $\cC \to \Cat$, where it simply corresponds to composing with the endofunctor $\op : \Cat \to \Cat$ that reverses all arrows.}.

-Internal families and these morphisms make up a category $\Container(\cC)$, whose objects are sometimes called polynomials or \emph{containers}. $\Container(\cC)$ and its dependent generalization have been studied from a number of viewpoints in mathematics and computer science: \begin{enumerate} \item Assuming $\cC$ has $\Pi$ types, the container $(A_i)_{i : I}$ induces an endofunctor over $\cC$:
+Internal families and these morphisms make up a category $\Container(\cC)$, whose objects are sometimes called polynomials or \emph{containers}.
+The category $\Container(\cC)$ and its dependent versions have been studied from a number of viewpoints in mathematics and computer science: